Non-universal Thermal Hall Responses in Fractional Quantum Hall Droplets

-Assuming the Fermi velocity of the chiral boson edge state to be in the range of $5 \times 10^6$ cm/s $\sim 1.5 \times 10^7$ cm/s for the 2-dimensional electron gas (2DEG) in GaAs, as estimated from numerical analysis \cite{hu2009edge}, the $\beta \alpha_1$ in the actual experiment is about $0.20$ to $0.76$, corresponding to a correction of around $0.03$ to $0.12$ to the value of specific heat and thus the THC at $10$ mK.
-In transport experiments, one can expect a more accurate estimate of $\kappa$ for greater finite-size effects using a grand canonical ensemble \cite{cappelli2002thermal}.
-The experimental error range has been reported, e.g., in Ref.~\cite{banerjee2017observed} for the Laughlin phase at $\nu=1/3$, where the measured THC was $\kappa=(1.0 \pm 0.045) \ \kappa_0 T$.
-Notably, the uncertainty is on the order of $\mathcal{O}(10^{-2})$, which is significantly larger than the precision typically achieved in Hall conductance measurements.
+Using a Fermi velocity $v_F \approx 10^5$ m/s for the chiral boson edge state in GaAs 2DEGs \cite{roosli2020observation,sahasrabudhe2018optimization}, the experimental value of $\beta \alpha_1$ lies between $0.3$ and $1.0$ as shown in Fig.~\ref{fig:finiteTem and Quasihole}a.
+In transport measurements, a grand canonical treatment may provide more accurate estimates of $\kappa$ under strong finite-size effects \cite{cappelli2002thermal}.
+The measured THC in the $\nu=1/3$ Laughlin phase was $\kappa = (1.0 \pm 0.045)\:\kappa_0 T$ \cite{banerjee2017observed}, with an uncertainty on the order of $10^{-2}$, significantly larger than that of charge Hall conductance measurements.

-We now study the thermal Hall responses in non-Abelian phases using the half-filling Moore-Read (MR) phase.
-In this case, two types of modes contribute to the edge excitations, the Abelian chiral boson modes and the non-Abelian Majorana fermion modes \cite{moore1991nonabelions, milovanovic1996edge}.
-The former corresponds to the Abelian $U(1)_2$ sector, while Majorana fermions are described by the Ising CFT with primary fields $\{ \mathbf{1}, \psi, \sigma\}$ \cite{francesco2012conformal}.
-In the thermodynamic limit, the MR quasihole states obey the generalized Pauli principle that there can only be at most two particles in four consecutive angular momentum orbitals, as the defining property from the model Hamiltonian \cite{bernevig2008model}.
-The counting in the first few angular momentum sectors of MR quasiholes $p_p(\Delta m)$ is $1,1,3,5,10,16, \cdots$, leading to a partition function with particle number $N \rightarrow \infty$ to be \cite{bernevig2008properties, andrews1998theory}:
+We now study the thermal Hall response in non-Abelian phases, focusing on the half-filled Moore–Read (MR) state.
+Two types of modes contribute to its edge excitations: the Abelian chiral boson modes and the non-Abelian Majorana fermion modes \cite{moore1991nonabelions,milovanovic1996edge}.
+The former corresponds to the $U(1)_2$ sector, while the latter is described by the Ising CFT with primary fields ${\mathbf{1},\psi,\sigma}$ \cite{francesco2012conformal}.
+In the thermodynamic limit, MR quasihole states satisfy the generalized Pauli principle: no more than two particles may occupy four consecutive orbitals, stemming from the model Hamiltonian constraint \cite{bernevig2008model}.
+The counting of MR quasihole states in successive angular-momentum sectors, $p_p(\Delta m)$, follows $1,1,3,5,10,16,\ldots$, yielding the partition function in the $N \to \infty$ limit \cite{bernevig2008properties,andrews1998theory}:

-The factor $1/{(q)_{\infty}}$ in Eq.~\ref{mr} represents the Abelian $U(1)_2$ charge sector (as in Eq.~\ref{laughlin_Z}), while the remaining piece encodes the neutral Majorana fermion modes.
-Note that Eq.~\ref{mr} sums over the two partition functions (i.e., the Neveu-Schwarz (NS) characters) \cite{milovanovic1996edge}: \begin{small}